CLOVIS-AI/gitlab.main.kts/docs/website/docs/tutorials/index.md

 In recent versions of IntelliJ, you should be able to execute the file directly.
 Otherwise, you can run it from the terminal:

+=== "IntelliJ"

+    Simply open the file.

+    At the top of the file, IntelliJ may prompt you to mark the file as executable.

+    To run the script, use the green arrow that appears on the first line of the file.

 === "Linux & macOS"

     Ensure the file is marked as executable: